 It’s no wonder the word LOVE is stenciled in bold letters on the side of the van, a welcome sight to the city’s most vulnerable.

+If you are mad about your incomes, it's no point waiting.
+Play the game mega joker and win a fortune!
 The homeless our volunteers met came in all races, ages, and genders.
 Some were homeless because of addiction, some because of an abusive relationship, and some because illness forced them out of a job.
 The night ended with one Search and Rescue team encountering a mother and 2 month old child.
 Union Gospel Mission staff were able to get them into a motel room for the night so they didn’t have to sleep on the street.

 The prevailing lesson: There is no one size fits all solution to the homeless crisis but a little time and a little generosity can make a difference, if only one night at a time.